MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 For example, the billing month ends as 00:00 UTC, but the billing calculations happen several hours later.
 Ideally, it wouldn't matter--once the month has ended, no changes should be relevant to that month's bill.
-Actually, this isn't strictly the case.
-Once we started comparing William's output with Server's, it became clear that it mattered _when_ we took the database backup that we used for this comparison.
+Once we started comparing William's output with Server's, it became clear that it actually did matter _when_ we took the snapshot that we used for this comparison.
-Since database backups don't happen instantaneously, it was nearly impossible to take the perfect snapshot.
-We worked around this by developing tools that allowed us to confidently ignore anomalies of this sort.
+This and similar obstacles served as repeated reminders that however well you think you know a server, replicating its I/O in a separate codebase is bound to teach you a thing or two about both the code and about the organization that created it.

 Once we felt like William was ready to take over for the monthly job, we disabled it in Server and met during the wee hours of the morning on the first of the month to run billing manually.
 We would use the window between 00:00 UTC and the scheduled time (about 2 AM, local time) to transfer snapshots to a local instance of Server and compare its outputs with William in production.
 If they checked out, we would promote William's results, and if there was doubt, we would manually trigger Server to do the job.
 It took a few tries to make the switch, but William has been calculating bills in the US since last summer, and we put him in charge of EU billing on new years day.
+We still make changes in Server, but since then, they've been fewer and further between--which has made for a hapier new year so far.

 Recently, we've been focusing on independence from Server when it comes to our second responsibility: serving billing-related data to web and device users.
 In some ways, this one is trickier, because _some_ server (preferably William) must be available to provide these data at all times (not just during scheduled timeslots, which was the case before).
 In other ways it is easier because we can take ownership of this functionality in bite-sized pieces.
 In our case, those pieces take the from of REST endpoints.

-The take-ownership-of-an-endpoint process looked like this:
+Our first take-ownership-of-an-endpoint process looked like this:

-- We receive a requirement that one of Server's billing endpoints needs to behave differently.
+- We received a requirement that one of Server's billing endpoints needed to behave differently.
-- My team adds an endpoint to William with the same path and the desired functionality.
+- We team added an endpoint to William with the same path and the desired functionality.
-- I determine the maximum historical load that the target endpoint has ever placed on Server.
+- I determined the maximum historical load that the target endpoint had ever placed on Server.
-- In a local environment, I determine William's breaking point for this endpoint (requests per second).
+- In a local environment, I determined William's breaking point for this endpoint (requests per second).
-- We deploy the new endpoint to William in production, and I test it with a load somewhere between Server's max, and my locally-found breaking point (I have been using [locust](https://locust.io/) for this).
+- We deployed the new endpoint to William in production, and I tested it with a load somewhere between Server's max, and my locally-found breaking point (I have been using [locust](https://locust.io/) for this).
-- If everything checks out, we configure the load balancer to start directing traffic for the target endpoint to William.
+- Everything checked out, so we configured the load balancer to start directing traffic for the target endpoint to William.

+This pattern resembles our pervious work with the outputs of the monthly billing job:
+First establish parity, then once you're confidence, take control.
+In both cases, the functionality in Server is still there.
+As we add funtionality to William the practicality of switching back to Server dwindles, but we think that this kind of gradual hand-off is the most comfortable way.

 A few weeks ago, William went live in web-mode in the US.
-We expect to take responsibility for billing web operations in the EU soon.
+We expect to take responsibility for billing web traffic in the EU soon.
 We can't claim total independence from Server--there are several components that play a critical role in the billing team's mission that are still handled in Server, and some of these may never find their way over to William.
 But we feel that having deployed both an independent web and batch server is a significant milestone.